LudwigBoess/SPHKernels.jl/README.md

 In this implementation we follow the convention of Dehnen&Aly in using the 'compact kernel support' as a means to define the maximum extent of the kernel.
 They denote this ``H`` in their paper, for convenience (aka for not having to type caps) we use `h` in the code.

+!!! warning
+    The version numbering of this package is unfortunately not really reflective of the state.
+I made an error on the original setup of the repository, so I had to start out with version 1.0.
+View this more as v0.2, instead of v2.0!
+    Please sanity-check everything before you use it in production!

 ## Evaluating Kernels

 To evaluate a 3D kernel you need to use the function